SachidaPokhrel/Class_Reproducibility/05_DataWrangling/05_InClass_Assignment_DataWrangling.md

   mutate(diff.soybean.even = Soil - Soybean)
 ```

+### Question 6.

-### Integrating the data into plot after converting the data into the longer version for the differences
+Integrating the data into plot after converting the data into the longer
+version for the differences

 ``` r
 #load library